-Asking this question allows your volunteers and donors to tell you what they think makes you special.
+Asking this question allows your volunteers and donors to tell you what they think makes you unique.

-This is more than asking a question about brand identity design and your visual design.
+This is more than asking about brand identity design and your visual design.
 This goes to the unique reasons a person might prefer your nonprofit to other nonprofits.

 Anything else you’d like us to know?

 It’s always good to leave the floor open to unexpected responses or feedback.
 You can’t ask every single question, nor can you know in advance what might be top of mind for your volunteers and donors.

 Asking this question gives your volunteers and donors the chance to mention anything they feel is essential.
 It also gives you insight into what’s important to them.

 And, it gives your volunteers and donors the last word and makes it clear that you’re not just interested in your questions.